 Sailing o’er life’s solemn main,

-A forlorn and shipwrecked brother,
+A forlorn and shipwrecked

 Seeing, shall take heart again.